Fiction – paperback; Fremantle Press; 299 pages; 2010.

 And it is a beautiful place, this place.
 Call it our country, our country all ’round here.
 We got river, we got sea.
 Got creek, rock, hill, waterfall.
 We got bush tucker: apple, potato, sugarbag, bush turkey, kangaroo, barramundi, dugong, turtle… every kind.
 Sweet mango and coconuts too.

 In case you haven’t guessed, I really loved this novel.
 I loved the way Scott writes about confronting, often shocking, problems but in an intelligent, empathetic way.
-I loved his poetical use of language.
+I loved his poetic use of language.
 I loved his characters, the whole complex range of them.
 I loved his descriptions of the landscape.
 I loved his sense of humour evidenced in descriptions of shambolic corroborees put on for American tourists expecting polished performances.
 And I loved the redemptive ending.
 But most of all I loved its big beating heart.

 True Country has been widely published, so British and North American readers should be able to source a copy online without too much difficulty.